 It makes sense that DTE and Consumers Energy would argue that the legislature should decide energy policy, and not voters.
-DTE contributed $262,475 and Consumers Energy contributed $200,225 to state legislative candidates, and their associated PACs, in 2017 alone.
+DTE contributed $257,475 and Consumers Energy contributed $200,225 to state legislative candidates and their associated PACs in 2017 alone.
 And from January through April of 2018, the utilities contributed a total of $236,500 to legislative candidates and their PACs.

 In 2016, the Michigan Campaign Finance Network found that since 2011 DTE and Consumers were among the top 10 donors for 78 of the 145 legislators at the time – and have given to all but four state lawmakers.